-I have a “Love/Hate” relationship with ISDN.
+I used to have a “Love/Hate” relationship with ISDN.
 This is a really old article on ISDN broadband alternatives that dates back to about 2005.

 For the record, I cancelled my ISDN service in March of 2016.
 At the time.
 I was paying Bell a whopping $450 a month for the service.
-I went with ISDNToGo, but there are a few other ISDN broadband alternatives to choose from.
+I now use ipDTL, but there are a few other ISDN broadband alternatives to choose from.

 I finally had to do it; I installed an ISDN service.
 It was with much reluctance that I finally bit the bullet for a number of reasons.
 First of all, I was starting to look like a hack not having the service.
 Secondly, it was becoming more and more obvious that I was missing out on a lot of voice overs and thirdly, I wanted to improve my studio service offerings.

 I wanted to look for ISDN broadband alternatives to the $5000.00 box to handle the codecs and I was lucky to come across AudioTX.
 AudioTX not only handles most ISDN codecs, it also features Network/IP Streaming technology so you can stream your audio real-time (1/4 second delay) to a maximum of 320kbps Stereo Mp3….using your broadband connection.
 Not ISDN.
 No technical problems, no expensive phone bills and best of all, a better quality recording, everytime.

 The caveat is, AudioTX was only designed as a stand-alone software package for the PC and not the Mac; a huge mistake on their part – more than half their market (recording engineers) use a Mac.

 Also, each party has to have the same software on each end to use the broadband option, so the voiceover talent is burdened with the task of having to convince other studios and engineers to buy the software….of course, only those that use a PC.